 As a starting point into the world of cycle maintenance we run an introductory course, which takes place on Saturdays (see below).
-If you’d like to take your knowledge further, we have three different intermediate courses which take place mainly on Saturdays, but with an occasional Sunday.
+If you’d like to take your knowledge further, we have three different intermediate courses which take place mainly on Saturdays, but with an occasional Sunday, at our workshop in Greenford, UB6 9BX.

-All of the courses cost £25 each and run from 10am to 3pm on Saturdays, or from 3pm to 7pm for those which take place on Sundays.
+All of the courses cost £25 each and run from 10am to 3pm on Saturdays, from 3pm to 7pm for those which take place on Sundays, or as specified for newer classes added on week days.

 To book a place on one of these courses, please use the form below, selecting the type of course and date, before filling in your details.

-This class runs on the first Saturday of every month (except January, March, November and December), and is ideal for people who feel they know nothing about the subject, though many people find it useful even if they’ve been around a bike for a while.
+This class runs on the first Saturday of almost every month, and is ideal for people who feel they know nothing about the subject, though many people find it useful even if they’ve been around a bike for a while.
+The final class for 2017 is on Saturday, the 2nd of December, starting as usual at 10am, and finishing at about 3pm.
+The first class of 2018 is on Saturday, January the 6th, also starting at 10am.

 Parts of the bike